ueni-ltd/drone-kaniko/README.md

+(note that this doc is obsolete, don't use it. see inside plugin.sh instead.)

 # drone-kaniko

 A thin shim-wrapper around the official [Google Kaniko](https://cloud.google.com/blog/products/gcp/introducing-kaniko-build-container-images-in-kubernetes-and-google-container-builder-even-without-root-access) Docker image to make it behave like the [Drone Docker plugin](http://plugins.drone.io/drone-plugins/drone-docker/).